- Some have said, “Larry, you should write a book” which I never did because,

 1) writing does not come easy to me, and

-2) I could not improve on the two already written that turned my life around, and literally ‘saved’ my life… the Bible and the Personal and Social Responsibility curriculum I taught the last 2 dozen of my 41 year teaching career.
+2) I could not improve on the two already written that not only turned my life around, but literally ‘saved’ it — the Bible and this Personal and Social Responsibility curriculum below I taught the last 2 dozen of my 41-year career.

 – – – – –

 I found that more I studied God’s word the more effective my teaching her curriculum became.

 BTW, I also transcribe weekly sermons from the greatest teacher under whom I’ve ever sat.
 These can also be found in this blog here… https://evansthoughtsonlife.com/

 Transcribing has helped me become not only a more peaceful person, but a better teacher.
 And one doesn’t even have to agree with this pastor, but listening and reading his words will improve your communication skills well-crafted words and authentic, easy-to-understand delivery style are refreshing.
 And while each pastor has their own style, this guy could be a “tuning fork” for all.

 In addition to the author, the following is also dedicated to the 7000+ former students and their parents who contributed to our mutual growth over the years.
 Thank you… our lives will never be the same because of the time we shared.
 Re-sharing, “Paying it Forward” will increase the ‘natural highs’ we got during our precious time together.

 There’s still much to be added, especially instructive material threading the ANGER and MOTIVATION sections at the end, as well as breaking this massive amount of information into more chewable chunks.